 This bill amends R.S.
 56:1688(C) and enacts R.S.
 56:1688.1 to enhance the authority of state park wardens in Louisiana.
-It grants state park wardens the specific authority to enforce litter laws statewide and allows them to issue citations for littering either by mail or in person.
-Additionally, the bill establishes an administrative hearing process for individuals who receive litter citations, providing a structured approach for adjudicating violations.
+Specifically, it grants state park wardens the power to enforce litter laws statewide and to issue citations for littering either by mail or in person.
+The bill also establishes an administrative hearing process for individuals who receive litter citations, allowing the Department of Culture, Recreation and Tourism to bring civil actions for penalties related to litter violations.

 HB173 Engrossed: 56:1688(C)